-Henri Cartier-Bresson died in 2004 and is remembered as one of the most important French press photographers of the past century (he co-founded Magnum Photos agency in 1947).
-In 2003, he and his family decided to create this foundation in order to conserve his works and to organize lectures and exhibitions related to photography.
+Henri Cartier-Bresson died in 2004 and is remembered as one of the most important French press photographers of the past century.
+In 2003, he and his family decided to create this foundation in order to preserve his works and to organize lectures and exhibitions related to photography.

 On Wednesday evenings, it’s possible to visit the foundation for free between 18:30 and 20:30 (last admission 20:00).
-For photo lovers on a budget, it can thus be combined with the Maison Européenne de la Photographie (check the Maison Européenne de la Photographie article), also free on Wednesdays after 17:00.
+For photo lovers on a budget, it can thus be combined with the Maison Européenne de la Photographie, also free on Wednesdays after 17:00.

 Current exhibition: Robert Adams – Our lives and our children (until 29th July)